 What types of payment do you accept for services?

-We accept Cash, Visa, Master Card and Interac and offer you the option to use the Tap feature.
+We accept Cash, Visa, Master Card and Interac and offer you the option to use the Tap feature and Apple Pay.

 How often should I dry clean my clothes?